Mikhail Boyarsky

-Mikhail Sergeyevich Boyarsky (Михаи́л Серге́евич Боя́рский; born 26 December 1949 in Leningrad) is a Soviet and Russian actor and singer.
+Mikhail Sergeyevich Boyarsky (Михаи́л Серге́евич Боя́рский; born 26 December 1949) is a Russian actor and singer.
 He is best known for playing swashbucklers in historical adventure films; the role of d'Artagnan in the 1978 Soviet adaptation of Alexander Dumas' Three Musketeers elevated Boyarsky to the nationwide fame.

 Biography

 Mikhail Sergeyevich Boyarsky was born 26 December 1949 in Leningrad in the family of Sergey Aleksandrovich Boyarsky and Yekaterina Mikhailovna Melentyeva, both Komissarzhevskaya Theatre actors.
 He studied piano in a music school affiliated with the Conservatory.
 After school, Boyarsky entered Institute of Theatre Music and Cinema, finishing in 1972, and began working in the Lensovet Theatre for Igor Vladimirov.

 In the cinema, the actor made a debut in the films Bridges and The Straw Hat (1974), becoming well known in 1975 after his role in the picture Eldest Son.
 He found much greater popularity in the main role of Troubadour in the theatre musical The Troubadour and His Friends, with the princess played by Larisa Luppian, who soon became his wife.
 In 1976, he played the big bad wolf in the movie Ma-ma.

 His popularity really took off in 1978 after Boyarsky starred in the musical film D'Artagnan and Three Musketeers.
 After that, he was typecast as a swashbuckler for two decades; he reprised his role as d'Artagnan in three sequels and portrayed other "sword and hat" characters in adventure movies like The Dog in the Manger (1978), The Prisoner of Château d'If (1988), Gardes-Marines, Ahead!
 (1988), Don César de Bazan (1989), Viva Gardes-Marines!
 (1991), Queen Margot (1996) and Taras Bulba (2009), among others.
 Being a singer, he also often starred in musical films.
 Occasionally he played against type, like in Extra Ticket or The Waiting Room.

 In 2023 Boyarsky retired from acting, because of his age and health issues.